 The Nokia Lumia 928 was loaded down with quite a bit of Nokia-crafted custom software.
 HTC’s hand was heaviest in area of design and hardware.
 This will be a good thing for some.
 But I do miss some of the cooler features exclusive to the Nokia devices.
 There is Spint TV, SPrint Music and Scout–thing being a Sprint device and all… Speaking about the ecosystem at large, Windows Phone has an uphill battle when it comes to its app library.
 Android and iOS have that locked down.
 So any help is intensely welcomed.
 That said, this is a Windows Phone, the OS runs absolutely great.
 But it’s glaringly limited due a shallow app pool.

 The chargeable power source is a 1800 mAh Li-ion Polymer battery.
+However, as shown in this Htc 10 review, most of its compatitors have a relatively higher battery life.
 On standby and snoring asleep, the HTC 8XT shows impressive stamina.
 But continuous general use where you’re surfing the net, watching a few short YouTube videos, playing with the camera, downloading apps, running GPS directions and such will kill your phone dead in less than 5.5 hours.
 That’s “o.k.”
 But it could be better for such a consumer oriented phone hoping to make it as a mainstream mainstay.

 Feels great.
 Call quality is even better than the Nokia Lumia–with fewer dropped calls in the same areas and better overall reception.
 But Nokia Lumia is the better Window Phone.
 The 8XT doesn’t offer any equivalent to the cooler company-made apps on the Nokia Lumia 928.
 Also that device’s screen resolution is immaculate with the ClearBlack tech in the display.
 It produces elegant, deeper blacks and higher color vibrancy.
 You don’t get that at all with the HTC 8XT.
 Blacks lack richness and depth.
 So anything that takes advantage of deep blacks will suffer a bit–not critically but–noticeably so.